 Their website contains useful information and applications.
 The website for the grant program maintained by the United States Department of Housing and Urban Development can be visited by using this link, HUD Grant Information.

 Another website I would recommend that you view is Visit the Government Grants.
 This website offers a list of all federal government grant programs.
 It would be a good idea to take some time and browse through this site to see what it offers and the qualifications for application.

-It is important to note that there are a plethora of local first time
+It is important to note that there are a plethora of local Colorado first time

-home buyer grant programs available from specific counties and
+home buyer grants available from specific counties and

 Perhaps a grant is not available in your state.
 Or you do not qualify for one.
 Don't get discouraged.
 If you still want to save money, check out this page that discusses the zero down payment program.